 Several books on Gradle been published with quite a few more currently in the making.
 Gradleware is proud to be partnered with O'Reilly for a three eBook series on Gradle.
 Each book offers value in a stand-alone manner, but book #2 builds on the DSL syntax foundations established in book #1.
 Book #3 is a set of recipes that uses Gradle as the demonstrative tool for enterprise build automation.

-"Gradle in Action" from Manning publications is written by Benjamin Muschko, an active Gradle contributor and author of several popular plugins.
-The writing of the book is still in progress, but it's already available in the Manning Early Access Program
+"Gradle in Action" from Manning publications is written by Benjamin Muschko, a member of the Gradleware engineering team and author of several popular plugins.

 The book "Gradle Effective Implementation Guide" from Packt Publishing was written by Hubert Klein Ikkink.

 The first of these three books was launched in July of 2011 and is 80 pages of the foundations of Gradle as written by Tim Berglund and Matthew McCullough.
 It offers descriptions and examples that reinforce the Gradle message that the tool can be approachable for build users while still offering great flexibility and power to build masters.

 Read the book online now for free @ gradleware.com!

 Gradle in Action is a comprehensive guide to end-to-end project automation with Gradle.
 Starting with the basics, this practical, easy-to-read book discusses how to build a full-fledged, real-world project.
 Along the way, it touches on advanced topics like testing, continuous integration, and monitoring code quality.
 You'll also explore tasks like setting up your target environment and deploying your software.

 - A comprehensive guide to Gradle

 - Practical, real-world examples

 - In-depth plugin development